IEvangelist/davidpine.net/content/blog/csharp-seven-dot-one.md

 var number = isLucky ?
 7 : default; // when 'isLucky' is false number is 0
 ```

-The great news is that this feature is for the entire type-system, not just `int's` <i class="fa fa-thumbs-o-up" aria-hidden="true"></i>.
+The great news is that this feature is for the entire type-system, not just `int's` {{< i fa-thumbs-o-up >}}.
 You can now use the `default` keyword in all sorts of places.
 You can use it to check against a value, or to pass it as an argument.

 ```csharp
 public int Sum(params int[] numbers)